babelouest/glewlwyd/docs/USER.md

 ![logged-in](screenshots/logged-in.png)

 If the authentication process is complete, you'll have a `Continue` butotn available.
 By clicking on this button, you'll be redirected to the client with credentials available to the client.

+## Delete account

+If available, you can delete your own account on Glewlwyd.
+You need to be connected to the profile page.
+In the `Personal data` tab, you have a `Delete account` button on the bottom left of the screen.
+By clicking on this button, you will delete your account and all the schemes registration attached to your account.